How To Prepare Chaga Tea and Tincture

 This post explains how to prepare chaga by covering the two main preparation/extraction methods and a delicious recipe for each one.

 Before you get started, you will obviously need some chaga to begin with!
 If you plan on buying some, please click here to check out our Buying Guide.
-Or, if you plan on harvesting your own, please check out our Harvest Guide.

 Why Do We Need To Prepare Chaga?